Why … SBE Here Now?

 Like climbing a mountain, conditions change, hand-holds evolve, and each position serves as the solution for the last and the problem of the next.
 No two ascents are the same and every climb starts anew.
 Neither the climber, nor the mountain, are the focus, but rather the essence of the climb itself.

 Challenges to sustainability are endless in number and infinite in variety.
 Complications never cease to arrive, and today’s novel solutions evolve into tomorrow’s inevitable problems.
-Thus, sustainability must be an active condition of perpetual and persistent questioning and answering.
+Thus, sustainability must be an active condition of perpetual and persistent questioning and answering as we cope with complexity and adapt to uncertainty.

 As it is with the horizon on our pale blue dot in the vastness of space, there are no ends to reach nor edges to risk, merely means to sense and make sense of organism Earth.
 To SBE, you must think outside of the box, then realize and respond with the attention, intention, and action that our collective potential is unbounded, yet grounded.